Two topological phases in exchange alternating spin-1 nanographene chains: DFT Calculations

 Density Functional Theory (DFT) results where obtained using the {\sc QUANTUM ESPRESSO} package \cite{QE-2017, QE-2009, doi:10.1063/5.0005082}.
-We used norm-conserving pseudopotentials\cite{PhysRevLett.43.1494, PhysRevB.43.1993, van_Setten_2018, Hamann2013, garrity2014pseudopotentials, doi:10.1126/science.aad3000}, with a plane-wave energy cutoff of 70 Ry for the wavefunctions and 280 Ry for the charge density.
-The Brillouin zone integrals were performed in a 1$\times$1$\times$1 k-point grid with a gaussian smearing of 0.001 Ry.
-The nanographene dimer and monomer structures include a converged 9\AA vacuum for every axis to avoid inter-molecular interactions.
+We used norm-conserving pseudopotentials\cite{PhysRevLett.43.1494, PhysRevB.43.1993, van_Setten_2018, Hamann2013, garrity2014pseudopotentials, doi:10.1126/science.aad3000}.
+We used a plane-wave energy cutoff of 70 Ry for the wavefunctions and 280 Ry for the charge density.
+The Brillouin zone integrals were performed in a 1$\times$1$\times$1 k-point grid with a Gaussian smearing of 0.001 Ry. \bluecolor{The nanographene dimer and monomer structures include a converged 9 \AA\space vacuum for every axis to avoid inter-molecular interactions \bluecolor{and H atoms bonded to all edge C atoms.
+All structures where relaxed optimizing the ionic positions while keeping the unit cell parameters fixed in order to preserve the converged vacuum.
+The ionic relaxations where performed using BFGS quasi-newton algorithm where the convergence threshold on forces was 10$^{-3}$ a.u.}}

+Passivation of the [4]-triangulene dimers was done through two different approaches.
+The first method consisted on removing a C atom at specific sites at each [4]-triangulene \bluecolor{with subsequent sigma-bond passivation using extra H atoms in the newly formed edge C atoms}.
+The second method consisted on adding an extra H bond to the C atoms which we intended to passivate.
+Results of the computed DFT magnetic moments are shown in Fig. \ref{fig:dft_results} for the Extended-Olympicene and the passivated [4]-triangulene dimers.
+We also computed the \bluecolor{bilinear} exchange values for the different passivation methods.
+Using a quantum spin model where the energy difference of the AFM and FM solutions correspond to the singlet and quintuplet respectively:

+obtaining an excellent degree of agreement between both approaches.
+In our convention, positive values of $J$ imply that the AFM solution is favored.
+The computed \bluecolor{bilinear} exchange values are presented in Table S1.